MightyyJea/CyberwarePort/README.md

 # Cyberware
-**Cyberware** is a Minecraft mod for versions 1.9.4 through 1.10.2 that allows for augmentation of the human body.

-For a 1.12 port, see https://minecraft.curseforge.com/projects/roboticparts
+Its a port mod from the original made by Flaxbears

-For more information and downloads, see the [CurseForge page](http://minecraft.curseforge.com/projects/cyberware).
+For more information and downloads to the original mod, see the [CurseForge page](http://minecraft.curseforge.com/projects/cyberware).